Enhancing the urban landscape of Pittsburgh and surrounding communities of Allegheny County.

 “All in a Day” (2004)

-Monique Luck and Leslie Ansley capture the strong identity of the Squirrel Hill neighborhood at 2345 Murray Avenue—its variety, visibility and strength, featuring actual residents engaged in their daily lives.
+Monique Luck and Leslie Ansley capture the variety, visibility, and strength of the Squirrel Hill neighborhood at 2345 Murray Avenue by featuring portraits of residents engaged in their daily lives.

 Hazelwood & Greenfield